top of page

 Familiarize Yourself with Campus Resources

-Once you arrive on campus, take the time to locate important resources such as the library, student center, and counseling services.
+Once you arrive on campus, take the time to locate important resources.
+This includes the library, student center, and counseling services.

-Getting to know these facilities will help you feel more at home and ensure that you know where to turn when you need assistance.
-For example, universities report that students who actively engage with campus resources are more likely to achieve academic success.
+Getting to know these facilities will help you feel more at home.
+It also ensures that you know where to turn when you need assistance.
+For instance, universities report that students who actively engage with campus resources are more likely to achieve academic success.

 Embrace the Transition